Skip to main content

 Contact details and more information

-The data controller for personal data used to apply for a Voter Authority Certificate is your Local ERO.
+The data controller for personal data used to apply for a Voter Authority Certificate is your ERO.

-Contact your local Electoral Registration Office.
+Contact your Electoral Registration Office.

 Complaints